doctrine/DoctrineBundle/Resources/doc/configuration.rst

                                 # pdo_sqlsrv driver specific.
 Configuring MultipleActiveResultSets for the pdo_sqlsrv driver
                                 MultipleActiveResultSets:  ~

-                        shards:
-                            id:                   ~ # Required
-                            dbname:               ~
-                            host:                 localhost
-                            port:                 ~
-                            user:                 root
-                            password:             ~
-                            charset:              ~
-                            path:                 ~
-                            memory:               ~

-                            # MySQL specific.
-The unix socket to use for MySQL
-                            unix_socket:          ~

-                            # IBM DB2 specific.
-True to use as persistent connection for the ibm_db2 driver
-                            persistent:           ~

-                            # IBM DB2 specific.
-The protocol to use for the ibm_db2 driver (default to TCPIP if omitted)
-                            protocol:             ~

-                            # Oracle specific.
-True to use SERVICE_NAME as connection parameter instead of SID for Oracle
-                            service:              ~

-                            # Oracle specific.
-Overrules dbname parameter if given and used as SERVICE_NAME or SID connection
-                            # parameter for Oracle depending on the service parameter.
-                            servicename:          ~

-                            # oci8 driver specific.
-The session mode to use for the oci8 driver.
-                            sessionMode:          ~

-                            # SQL Anywhere specific (ServerName).
-The name of a running database server to connect to for SQL Anywhere.
-                            server:               ~

-                            # PostgreSQL specific (default_dbname).
-                            # Override the default database (postgres) to connect to.
-                            default_dbname:       ~

-                            # PostgreSQL specific (LIBPQ-CONNECT-SSLMODE).
-                            # Determines whether or with what priority a SSL TCP/IP connection will be negotiated with the server for PostgreSQL.
-                            sslmode:              ~

-                            # PostgreSQL specific (LIBPQ-CONNECT-SSLROOTCERT).
-                            # The name of a file containing SSL certificate authority (CA) certificate(s).
-                            # If the file exists, the server's certificate will be verified to be signed by one of these authorities.
-                            sslrootcert:          ~

-                            # PostgreSQL specific (LIBPQ-CONNECT-SSLCERT).
-                            # The name of a file containing the client SSL certificate.
-                            sslcert:              ~

-                            # PostgreSQL specific (LIBPQ-CONNECT-SSLKEY).
-                            # The name of a file containing the private key for the client SSL certificate.
-                            sslkey:               ~

-                            # PostgreSQL specific (LIBPQ-CONNECT-SSLCRL).
-                            # The name of a file containing the SSL certificate revocation list (CRL).
-                            sslcrl:               ~

-                            # Oracle specific (SERVER=POOLED).
-True to use a pooled server with the oci8/pdo_oracle driver
-                            pooled:               ~

-                            # pdo_sqlsrv driver specific.
-Configuring MultipleActiveResultSets for the pdo_sqlsrv driver
-                            MultipleActiveResultSets:  ~

             orm:
                 default_entity_manager: ~ # The first defined is used if not set